wbamberg/idl-reference/docs/nsISiteSecurityService.md

 host contained in the URI, and disregards other portions of the URI
 such as path and port.

-@param aType the type of security state in question.
-@param aURI the URI to query for STS state.
-@param aFlags  options for this request as defined in nsISocketProvider:
-                 NO_PERMANENT_STORAGE

 #### Parameters ####